Modulus for bases of matroids: Introduction

 \item In Section \ref{sec:Fulkerson}, we provide the Fulkerson blocker family of the base family of a matroid.
 In other words, we derive a minimal inequality description of the base dominant.

-\item In Section \ref{sec:dualmatroid}, we establish a relationship between the base modulus of matroids and their dual matroids, enriching our understanding of the connection between a matroid and its dual. \item In Section \ref{sec:otherp}, we demonstrate that $p$-modulus for the base family of a matroid can be deduced from $2$-modulus, and this provides a complete understanding of the base modulus across all values of $p$. \ei
+\item In Section \ref{sec:dualmatroid}, we establish a relationship between the base modulus of matroids and their dual matroids, enriching our understanding of the connection between a matroid and its dual. \item In Section \ref{sec:otherp}, we demonstrate that $p$-modulus for the base family of a matroid can be deduced from the optimal density of the $2$-modulus, and this provides a complete understanding of the base modulus across all values of $p$. \ei

+\textbf{Acknowledgment:} We would like to thank the anonymous referee for helpful comments and suggestions that improved the paper.
+We also would like to thank Nathan Albin for suggesting this study.